 Application Format -

-All Applications must be uploaded to OHFA’s Dropbox system, OHFA will no longer accept hardcopies of applications, nor applications delivered via email.
+All Applications must be uploaded to OHFA’s Dropbox system, OHFA will not accept hardcopies of applications, nor applications delivered via email.

 OHFA is not responsible for any Internet, computer, and uploading, etc. type of issues.
 Applicants are advised to upload electronic Application files before the deadline.
 Your Dropbox Application link will expire on the due date at 3:00 p.m.
 Central time; therefore, an Application cannot be submitted after the deadline.
 All information to be considered with an Application must be received by the deadline.